sst/guide/_chapters/purchase-a-domain-with-route-53.md

 ref: purchase-a-domain-with-route-53
 ---

+We want to host our React app on our own domain (and later our API as well).
+To do this, we'll start by purchasing a domain through AWS.
+We'll be using [Amazon Route 53](https://aws.amazon.com/route53/) for this.

+If you are following this guide but are not ready to purchase a new domain, you can skip this chapter.

+On the other hand, if you have an existing domain that is not on AWS, follow these docs to [move it over to Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

-Now that we have our CloudFront distribution live, let's set up our domain with it.
-You can purchase a domain right from the [AWS Console](https://console.aws.amazon.com) by heading to the Route 53 section in the list of services.
+Let's get started.
+In your [AWS Console](https://console.aws.amazon.com) head over to the Route 53 section in the list of services.

 ![Select Route 53 service screenshot](/assets/select-route-53-service.png)

-### Purchase a Domain with Route 53

 Type in your domain in the **Register domain** section and click **Check**.